What does the Chinese Zodiac say is your best love match?

 There are twelve zodiacal animal signs in Chinese calendar and people born under each animal sign have different characteristics and personalities.
-It is possible to check details and compatibilities to gain guidance in life, for love or marriage.
+It is possible to check details and the Chinese Zodiac Compatibility to gain guidance in life, for love or marriage.
 In fact, the zodiac compatibility can offer guidance for any relationship.
-According to Chinese astrology, the animal signs that are four years apart from each other are believed to be compatible but are incompatible if they are six years apart.
-You can test the compatibility between you and your partner though the widget on the right; and the following Chinese zodiac compatibility chart is designed to help people find their horoscope compatibilities or love compatibilities before starting a relationship or finding your soul mate.
+According to Chinese astrology, the animal signs that are four years apart from each other are compatible but are incompatible if they are six years apart.
+You can test the compatibility between you and your partner though the widget on the right; and the following Chinese zodiac compatibility chart is designed to help people find their horoscope compatibility or love compatibility before starting a relationship or finding your soul mate.

 Chinese Zodiac Compatibility

 1936 – 1960 – 1984 – 2008 (and multiples of 12 year periods)

 The Rat is a social creature who enjoys the company of others, a party goer and team worker, the Rat functions well as part of a unit.
 Rats are clannish and sentimental – they are efficient and practical and they adore children.

 He/she is popular and generally has a lot of friends, liking to be ‘in the know’ and have all the gossip!
 Innovative, forthright and inquisitive, the Rat can also be intrusive.

 The Rat loves life, exploration and adventure.
 He/she is quick-witted, ambitious, and an imaginative opportunist.
 Although the Rat is outwardly calm, he/she can have a quick temper and if provoked and can display aggression.

 The Rat is honest but will use his charm to get what he wants from both family and friends.
 While he/she is mostly careful with money, the Rat can also be generous with those he/she loves.